Share your information in a digital format

 Examples of online use of digital identity information

-• Provide your tax and bank details at a new job.
+• Provide your tax and bank details to a new employer.

 • Prove your identity to open a bank account.